AndreiBarsan/FunJava/Issues.md

 =============
     - hook into IDE and process anotations on-the-fly, while also registering them in the IDE => enable auto-complete! and get rid of the mountains of countless syntax errors
+    - maybe allow classes to be annotated with @Case; in that case, only generate fields, getters and setters for the data, and keep additional methods implemented within;